 Intent to Enroll & Deposit

 Newly admitted students to the MPA, Executive MPA, MSEd-HEA, and SAM Citywide programs must indicate their intent to enroll by completing the online form provided with the acceptance notice, or return the intent form that accompanies the acceptance letter sent via post.
 A deposit is required to enroll.
 The deposit will be credited to your first semester's bill, which includes tuition and fees.
 You may send to our mailing address, or deliver it in person at our walk-in address (both listed below).
+Please do not remit deposit payments to the College's Bursar.
 You will receive an e-mail confirmation when your deposit is received.

 - A non-refundable deposit of $250 to reserve a seat for the first semester's enrollment (Executive MPA students are required to submit a $500 non-refundable deposit) made by or check or money order only, payable to Baruch College.

-- If your name has changed, or differs from the name that appears on the check, please write "Tuition Deposit" and your name with the last 4 digits of your Social Security number in the memo section.
+- If your name has changed, or differs from the name that appears on the check, please write "Enrollment Deposit" and your name in the memo section.

 Baruch College- Austin W. Marxe School of Public and International Affairs